-Appendix Five provides information about the initial response to a disclosure of child on child abuse and further information can also be found in Part 5 of KCSIE 2023.
+Appendix Four provides information about the initial response to a disclosure of child on child abuse and further information can also be found in Part 5 of KCSIE 2024.

-9.12 Attendance and Children Absent from Education
+10.12 Attendance and Children Absent from Education

-BDAT promotes good attendance and understands that poor attendance can be an indicator for children with welfare and safeguarding concerns.
+BDAT promotes good attendance and understands that persistent or unexplainable absences can be an indicator for children with welfare and safeguarding concerns.
 Knowing where our pupils are during school hours is an extremely important aspect of our safeguarding practice.
 Consequently, in all of our schools we ensure that information is shared between the DSL and those responsible for attendance.